 Protection of the Region 2 terrestrial services from the Regions 1 and 3 BSS would then be ensured by pfd limits on the basis of Resolution 525 (Rev. WRC-03).

-Protection of the Regions 1 and 3 BSS from the Region 2 terrestrial services, should be ensured under the provisions of No.9.19.
+Protection of the Regions 1 and 3 BSS from the Region 2 terrestrial services, should be ensured by pfd hard limits.

 Sharing between Regions 1 and 3 BSS and Regions 1 & 3 terrestrial services

 Europe is of the view that terrestrial services and the broadcasting-satellite service in Regions 1 & 3 should co-exist under specific conditions.
-Therefore, specific conditions should be defined to ensure mutual-coexistence of the services with relevant modifications to the Radio Regulations.

 Protection of terrestrial services from the BSS would then be ensured by pfd limits on the basis of RR Table 21-4 (Resolution 525 (Rev. WRC-03).

-Protection of the BSS from terrestrial services, could be ensured under the provisions of RR.9.19 or other appropriate procedures
+Protection of the BSS from terrestrial services, would be ensured by pfd hard limits.

 Proposal